2021 Annual Report

 UMaine Extension in Oxford County gives local residents, farmers, and businesses access to the resources and expertise of the University of Maine.
 Through educational programs, publications, workshops, and events, UMaine Extension delivers unbiased, research-based information to Oxford County citizens.

-- Technical assistance: responded to over 335 technical assistance requests, including home gardener questions and in-depth farmer consultations.
-This year saw an increase in requests statewide, including Oxford County.
+Responded to over 385 technical assistance requests, including home gardener questions and in-depth farmer consultations.

-- Newsletters: Oxford County Farm and Garden Newsletter as well as Bi-Weekly Farmer newsletter offered in conjunction with other staff statewide.
+Newsletters: Oxford County Farm and Garden Newsletter as well as bi-weekly statewide Farmer Newsletter.

-- Lending library: we provide a lending library as a service to Oxford County farmers.
-We have hay, forage, and soil testing equipment as well as pesticide applicator study materials available to be borrowed.
+Lending library: As a service to Oxford County farmers, we have hay, forage, and soil testing equipment as well as pesticide applicator study materials available to borrow.

 Our services are available to every citizen of Oxford County and may be accessed in-person at our office or through our website, Facebook page, phone, and email consultations, classes, and publications.